 The magic about Scribit Original Plaster Marker is related to their thermosensitive ink.

 That is why you should never allow exposure of your Scribit markers to extreme temperatures (-10°C; +50°C).
 In particular, never leave them on the direct sunlight or inside Scribit during the erasing process.

 You might have noticed that Scribit Original Plaster Marker’s colors are not so strong: Out from the box, that is often not because they are dry but because thermosensitive ink is not resilient in extreme temperatures - if it has undergone such during its transportation.
 Moreover, with this technology and typology of marker it is impossible to achieve strong shading.
-If you’re looking for a stronger and more articulate visual effect, you might be interested to apply a dry erase paint (for Scribit whiteboard markers) or maybe to experiment with permanent markers and paper or canvas.
+If you’re looking for a stronger and more articulate visual effect, you might be interested to apply a dry erase paint (for Scribit whiteboard markers) or the Scribit Superwashable Paint (for any compatible Superwashable Marker) or maybe to experiment with permanent markers and paper or canvas.